elavallee13/NoteNest/README.md

 DELETE /api/notes/:id: Delete a note by ID.
 API documentation with request and response examples can be found here.

+App has been deployed to Heroku - https://git.heroku.com/notenest.git

 Contributing
 Contributions to this project are welcome!
 Feel free to submit issues and pull requests.
 Please follow the contributing guidelines for a smooth collaboration process.